This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

-When I found some beautiful Washi tape in the craft store, I was inspired!
-Then I created this colorful DIY tape art for my office.
+When I found some beautiful Washi tape in the craft store, I was suddenly inspired!
+I created this colorful DIY tape art for my office and I love it.

 Materials